-There is no way anyone can say using cups and measures is an accurate way to weigh flour.
-I’d even frown if pounds and ounces was suggested!
+There is no way anyone can say using cups and measures is an accurate way to weigh the flour.
+I’d even frown if pounds and ounces were suggested!
 To weigh the ingredients for a bread recipe you need to weigh every ingredient in grams.

 You may already have a set you trust, and that’s great.
 But if you don’t, a small investment will be worth it 100%!

 Kneading gluten makes it more stretchy so that it can trap gas produced by the yeast better.
 This makes it more airy and less chewy.
 If you’ve not got a light crumb, try kneading more.